 Other GMs have shown that they are willing to mortgage the future of the club for a chance to win today.
 Francis is not that type of GM.
 In fact, the Seattle Kraken should expect Francis to be the exact opposite.

 Instead, Francis focused on the players that began with the Hurricane organization.
-The biggest being the re-signings of Jaccob Slavin (seven-year, $37.1 million) and Brett Pesce (six-years, $24.15 million) to team-friendly deals.
+The biggest being the re-signings of Jaccob Slavin (seven years, $37.1 million) and Brett Pesce (six years, $24.15 million) to team-friendly deals.
 Francis invested in his current players’ talent instead of looking for outside talent.

 It’s clear that Francis saw more value in assets than trades or free agency.
 This approach helped build a strong foundation in North Carolina and could do the very same in Washington.
 However, his approach, his process, was only working with Carolina until it clearly wasn’t…